EslamYasser-Dev/TanksManagment/README.md

 move it via carrier network as Blutooth Low energy(BLE), WiFi(2.4GHZ), send data via robust Gateways then to a WAN to servers to do some cloud computing and data-analysis.

+## Technologies that are used

 ## Available Scripts

 In the project directory, you can run:

+## these Due to we are still developing phase

 ### `npm start`